 Move to the middle

-Whereas Rutte once led the fight against green-energy subsidies and was willing to stake his political career on a tax cut that only benefited the Netherlands’ largest multinationals, like Shell and Unilever, he has now agreed to an expensive climate plan that would largely be paid for by corporations.
+Whereas Rutte once led the fight against green-energy subsidies and was willing to stake his political career on a tax cut that only benefited the Netherlands’ largest multinationals, Shell and Unilever, he has recently agreed to an expensive climate plan that would largely be paid for by corporations.

 Political columnist Tom-Jan Meeus suspects the plan, which is backed by the Green party, may be a taste of things to come.

 Rutte will likely need the Greens in the new Senate.
 The four parties in his coalition are projected to lose their majority.
-The Greens, by contrast, could double their seats.
+The Greens could double their seats.